 The Bangladeshi real estate sector has been in a slump lately.
 Consumer demand for new flats and apartments has been low, as unsold flats are increasingly forming a bottleneck in the sector.
 However, there is nothing unusual about this.
-As election approaches and political turmoil increases, probable investors in the sector will hold back their capital to see through the uncertainty.
-Consumer confidence is low in this industry as has always been the case during past elections and increasing political turmoil.
+As the election approaches and political turmoil increases, probable investors in the sector will hold back their capital to see through the uncertainty.
+Consumer confidence is low in this industry, as has always been the case during past elections and increasing political turmoil.

-In the current budget for the fiscal year 2013-14, Honorable Finance Minister Abul Maal Abdul Muhith has kept a provision for legalising undocumented income through purchase of flats and plots of land.
+In the current budget for the fiscal year 2013-14, Honorable Finance Minister Abul Maal Abdul Muhith has kept a provision for legalizing undocumented income through the purchase of flats and plots of land.
 He hinted that such an action was a compromise to stimulate the real estate sector, besides increasing revenue collection to meet the ambitious targets set out in the budget.
 Will this provision really serve its purpose?

 Since 1971, such budgetary provisions have generated a total of Tk1,407.21 crore.
 To put this number into perspective, this is only about 0.6% of the latest Tk220,000 crore budget.
 Therefore, it is highly unlikely that this provision will generate even 0.1% of the funds required to meet the latest budget.

 Will this provision really bring the real estate sector out of its slump?
 To answer this question, we need to understand how our real estate sector has been functioning lately.